zazuko/data-centric.zazuko.com/docs/apis/kopflos/tutorials/create-first-api.md

 .
 ```
 The API description above ensures that instances of `schema:Person` are
-recognized as API resources, and their default representation is the contents of the named graph having the resource URI.
+recognized as API resources (see [Request Handlers](../reference/request-handlers)),
+and their default representation is the contents of the named graph identified by the resource URI (see [Resource Loaders](../how-to/resource-loaders)).

 ## Add resource data
 In the `resources` folder we can also add resource data.
-Let's add a file for a person:
+Let's add a file for a person named Alice:
 ```bash
 mkdir resources/people && touch resources/people/p1.ttl
 ```